Jen Ervin

 Teaching interests

-In 2026, I commenced co-supervision of a PhD candidate on the project Life Stage, Cohort, and Shifting Gender Ideologies as Moderators of the Area-Level Gender Equality–Health Relationship.
-I have also co-supervised four University of Melbourne Master’s research projects through to successful completion in recent years, with resulting publications either published or in development.
+In 2026, Jen commenced co-supervision of a PhD candidate on the project Life Stage, Cohort, and Shifting Gender Ideologies as Moderators of the Area-Level Gender Equality–Health Relationship.
+She has also co-supervised four University of Melbourne Master’s research projects through to successful completion in recent years, with resulting publications either published or in development.
 These projects have examined gender, health, and equity across a range of topics, including mapping gender equality using the Australian Gender Equality Index (MScEpi, 2024), survival analysis of cardiovascular events associated with unpaid care (MScEpi, 2022), a systematic review of cardiovascular impacts of caregiving (MScEpi, 2022), and a systematic review of programs and interventions for young carers (MPH, 2021).

 Research interests

-A key focus of my work is how these intersecting drivers can either support or erode progress toward gender equality, in Australia and globally, and how robust quantitative evidence can inform policy and practice.
+A key focus of Jen's work is how these intersecting drivers can either support or erode progress toward gender equality, in Australia and globally, and how robust quantitative evidence can inform policy and practice.

 aboriginal flag float-starttorres strait flag float-start